 Small umbrellas are allowed for rainy weather.
 Large umbrellas are not permitted.

 Will tickets sell out?

-Most likely.
-Anyone interested in tickets should make arrangements as early as possible.
+The Bluebird Cafe almost always sells out.
+Anyone interested in tickets should plan as early as possible.

 How can I use my Sundance Gift Card towards Summer Theatre Tickets?